-- 4.1 A separate consultation exercise has not been carried out for the proposed Measure.
-However the National Assembly for Wales (Legislative Competence) (Housing) (Fire Safety) Order 2010 was subject to scrutiny by the National Assembly for Wales and by both Houses of Parliament.
-The Assembly's Proposed Domestic Fire Safety LCO Committee (now dissolved) carried out a written consultation on the proposed LCO in 200812.
-The Committee's report includes a summary of the consultation responses.13 The consultation and subsequent scrutiny of the proposed LCO examined many of the policy and implementation issues that are also relevant to the proposed Measure. - 4.2 The Welsh Affairs Select Committee issued a call for evidence on the proposed LCO in October 200914.
+- 4.1 A separate consultation exercise for the proposed Measure as introduced was not carried out by the Member in charge.
+However the Assembly's Legislation Committee No. 1 issued a general 'call for evidence' at Stage 1 of the legislative process and invited written submissions from interested parties to inform their consideration of the proposed Measure between July and September 2010 and subsequently took oral evidence in September and October 2010.
+The Committee decided to support the general principles of the proposed Measure and was content that it was an appropriate legislative vehicle and provided an effective and timely way forward.15 - 4.2 The National Assembly for Wales (Legislative Competence) (Housing) (Fire Safety) Order 2010 was also subject to scrutiny by the National Assembly for Wales and by both Houses of Parliament.
+The Assembly's Proposed Domestic Fire Safety LCO Committee (now dissolved) carried out a written consultation on the proposed LCO in 200816.
+The Committee's report includes a summary of the consultation responses.17 The consultation and subsequent scrutiny of the proposed LCO examined many of the policy and implementation issues that are also relevant to the proposed Measure. - 4.3 The Welsh Affairs Select Committee also issued a call for evidence on the proposed LCO in October 200918.
 The Committee's report summarises the evidence collected.
-15
+19